-I did a price comparison calculating the cost per ounce of the four collagen powders I’ve drank at least a whole tub of:
+I did a price comparison recently between the four collagen powders I’ve drank at least a whole tub of:

 - Sports Research

 - Vital Proteins

 Below I show how they ranked price-wise the day I last checked their cost per ounce.

 Their names & images link to their product pages on Amazon where I snagged the prices.